MariosMoraitis/SQL-Alter-Tool/README.md

 > MSSQL's own `TIMESTAMP` keyword is a row-versioning binary type, not a
 > date/time type — the tool substitutes `DATETIME2` automatically.

+## Updating

+The app is version-tracked via the plain-text `VERSION` file at the repo root, compared against the latest GitHub release tag. `src/updater.py` handles this check; `main.py` calls it once at startup, in a way that never interrupts the app if it fails (offline, GitHub rate limit, etc.).

+GitHub's unauthenticated API allows 60 requests/hour per IP — plenty for normal use, but easy to burn through while actively developing/testing.
+If you hit `HTTP 403: rate limit exceeded`, it's this quota, not a bug;
+check `https://api.github.com/rate_limit` (doesn't count against the quota) to see when it resets.

 ## Building a Windows executable